jalyn/jalyn.co/content/posts/2020-year-in-review.md

 **Read 52 books** (58!)

-I think I’ve talked about [this](https://jalyn.co/catching-up-on-my-2020-reading-challenge-how-it-caught-up-with-me-or-how-i-plan-to-read-a-book-every-three-days/) [enough](https://jalyn.co/books-to-last-me-til-the-end-of-the-year/).
 The bulk of it happened in the last quarter of the year, but from a pure numerical standpoint, I think it’s fair to say that I hit this goal!

 **5,000 steps/day**